Kapelianovych/couchdb_dart/README.md

 ### API

-The connection to the database, along with authentication, is hadled via one of the Client classes: either `CouchDbServerClient` or `CouchDbWebClient`.
-You will use the web client if your application is running in the browser, and the server client otherwise. __At the current time only *Basic* authorization is implemented.__
+The connection to the database, along with authentication, is hadled via `CouchDbClient` for both web and server environments. __At the current time only *Basic* authorization is implemented.__

 You can communicate with the server directly if you wish via the http client methods such as `get()` and `post()`, however, other classes provide functions which can abstract away the particulars of HTTP, therefore using these client methods directly is not the way you will typically use this library.